aur-marie/final_projects/README.md

 A Spring MVC controller (@Controller) that handles two routes:

-/ — returns a plain text greeting string.
+ returns: a plain text greeting string.

-/greeting — accepts an optional name query parameter (defaults to "World"), adds it to the model, and renders the greeting.html template.
+greeting : accepts an optional name query parameter (defaults to "World"), adds it to the model, and renders the greeting.html template.